vchoppa0312/Module_1_Challenge/README.md

 ## NUVEI: The Next Move

-My Idea for Nuvei is to venture more into ML/AI technologies.
+My Idea for Nuvei is to venture more into ML/AI on technology side and usage of Digital Wallets in Finance domain.

+Use of mobile payments will continue to rise inexorably and proliferation of open-banking and super-apps will drive user convenience, both in terms of cost and time, towards usage of digital wallets.
+B2B and digitised supply chains being the obvious next frontiers for wallets, the company could acquire Supply Chain Management partner and using the history of data from its clients' payments, receivables and payables, we can optimize the payment schedules and inventory ordering thereby strengthening cashflows and making the payments work for clients' profits and revenue.
+All these automated through the technological advancements of ML/AI.

-To start with, the company could offer Robo Advising to its business clients on Forex management especially on Currency Options considering the company operates in different geographies and currencies.
+Further, the company could offer Robo Advising to its business clients on Forex management especially on Currency Options considering the company operates in different geographies and currencies.

 With technological advancements in field of AI, the company, when the timing is appropriate, dwell into smart contracts to manage bill payments and trade settlements for its clients.
 All these as additional platforms without the need for client to alter there existing payment ecosystem.

-Further, the company could acquire Supply Chain Management partner and using the history of data from its clients' payments, receivables and payables, we can optimize the payment schedules and inventory ordering thereby strengthening cashflows and making the payments work for clients' profits and revenue.
-All these automated through the technological advancements of ML/AI.

 I think offering these products would be a natural extension of the payment ecosystem.
 And, staying true to its operating model, Nuvei could extend these advanced solutions as plug and play SaaS platforms and be a one stop solution to Money Management for its business clients going beyond Payments Management.
 While this would provide more revenue generating options and savings to the clients, it would increase the transactions carried out through Nuvei's platforms and increase the company's revenue, client retention and overall profits.